Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: INTRODUCTION

-Therefore, in this paper, we proposed a bio-inspired soft actuator with bi-direction tunable stiffness property (BTSA), as shown in Fig.1.
-This property enables the actuator with high lateral stiffness and a wide range of bending stiffness.
-To be more specfic, the BTSA consists of air-tendon hybrid actuation (ATA) and bone-like structure (BLS).
-As Fig. 1a illustrates, the air-tendon hybrid actuation mimics the finger joint stiffness mechanism and achieves bending and stiffness control through air pressure and tendon antagonism.
-The BLS draws inspiration from the morphological feature of the phalanx, simplifying the tuft and the base of phalanx into a semi-column, which enables the BTSA a higher lateral stiffness without influencing bending.
-Meanwhile each segment of BLS is connected through a rope.
-By changing the pull force to the rope, the lateral stiffness can be modulated decoupling.
+Therefore, in this paper, we propose a bi-directional tunable stiffness actuator (BTSA), as shown in Fig.1d.
+The bi-direction tunable stiffness property enables the actuator with high lateral stiffness and a wide range of bending stiffness.
+The BTSA consists of bone-like structure (BLS, Fig. 1b) and air-tendon hybrid actuation (ATA, Fig. 1c).
+The BLS draws inspiration from the morphological feature of the phalanx, simplifying the tuft and the base of phalanx into a semi-column.
+As Fig. 1b displays, all the segments which are connected by a rope can rotate freely while enhancing the lateral stiffness by the adduction limitation.
+By changing the pulling force to the rope, the lateral stiffness can be modulated decoupling.
+The air-tendon hybrid actuation (Fig. 1c) mimics antagonistic muscles of finger (AT1 and AT2 in Fig. 1a), achieving bending and stiffness control through air and tendon antagonism.

-We detailed the design and fabrication of BTSA.
-And a simplified model for analysing the lateral stiffness and designing BLS is presented.
-The performance of BTSA is validated by fingertip force, bending stiffness, and lateral stiffness experiments.
+We detail the design and fabrication of BTSA.
+A simplified model for the lateral stiffness is presented.
+The design is further validated by the influence of the BLSs on deformation, bending and lateral stiffness, and grasping applications.